elmariofredo/PUBlish/README.md

 ### What I need

-Create small website with simple SEO frendly structure with posibility of easy updating using web interface.
+Create small website with simple SEO friendly structure with possibility of easy updating using web interface.

 ### How it will work